 THE KAMPUNG | MID-RANGE

 Located right on the ocean, these traditional Joglo style wooden houses have so much character and feature the coveted outdoor bathroom.

 Transportation to Bukit Cinta, Bali

-If renting a scooter is not your jam (I don’t blame you), then opt to hire a car and driver to take you to the Lahangan Sweet viewpoint.
-This service starts at USD 40.
+If renting a scooter is not your jam (I don’t blame you), then opt to hire a car and driver to take you to Tukad Cepung waterfall.
+This service starts at $40 USD.
 Ask your villa owner or hotel concierge and they can set you up with one.
 In my opinion, it’s overpriced, so renting a car with a driver should be your last option.

 Entrance Fee for Lahangan Sweet, Bali

 For a regular visit to see the Lahangan Sweet sunrise viewpoint and get lovely photos, it is free of charge for locals and 20,000 IDR (approximately $1.40 USD) for foreigners.
 The onsite camping will also cost 20,000 IDR.

 There are no official opening hours for Lahangan Sweet, you can enter at any time.
 We arrived around 6:30 AM and there was no one monitoring the entrance booth.
 But, on the way back out, around 8 AM there was, so we paid the entrance fee at that time.